- What is ESD?

-For young people, Earth Hour can be an experiential reminder that important environmental issues don't have to overwhelm us and that there are small things we can do every day to make a difference.
-The days leading up to March 19th are an excellent time for students and teachers to explore climate change in the classroom and bring meaning to participation in Earth Hour.
+For young people, Earth Hour can be a meaningful reminder that important environmental issues don't have to overwhelm us and that there are small things we can do every day to make a difference.
+The days leading up to March 25th are an excellent time for students and teachers to explore climate change in the classroom and bring meaning to participation in Earth Hour.

 Why Participate in Earth Hour?